Suphan Buri province: Climate

-In summer, it is influenced by the Southeast monsoon from the South China Sea through from February to mid-May, causing the weather to be generally hot and humid.
-In rainy season, the Southwest monsoon from the Indian Ocean blows through from May to mid-October, causing the weather to be humid en generally rainy.
-In winter, it is influenced by the Northeast monsoon blowing through from October to mid-February, causing the weather to be cold.
-The highest temperature in May is 39.3 C and the lowest temperature is 15.7 C in December.
+In summer the southeast monsoon from the South China Sea blows from February to mid-May, and the weather is hot and humid.
+In the rainy season the southwest monsoon from the Indian Ocean blows from May to mid-October, and the weather is humid and rainy.
+In winter the northeast monsoon blows from October to mid-February, and the weather is cold.
+The highest temperature is 39.3 C in May and the lowest 15.7 C in December.